GreatFruitOmsk/pyqtdeploy-mirror/doc/command_line.rst

     This will display a summary of the command line actions and options.

+.. cmdoption:: --enable-dynamic-loading

+    When used with the :option:`configure` action to configure the ``python`` package this specifies that the Python interpreter will have dynamic loading enabled.
+The default is to disable dynamic loading.

 .. cmdoption:: --opt LEVEL

     When used with the :option:`build` action this specifies the level of